wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 Rebuild your project and you should see a list of beers printed in your terminal.

-{% img blog/angular-spring-boot/beers-in-terminal.png alt:"Beers printed in terminal" width:"800" %}
+{% img blog/angular-spring-boot/beers-in-terminal.png alt:"Beers printed in terminal" width:"800" %}{: .center-image }

 Add a [`@RepositoryRestResource`](http://docs.spring.io/spring-data/rest/docs/current/api/org/springframework/data/rest/core/annotation/RepositoryRestResource.html) annotation to `BeerRepository` to expose all its CRUD operations as REST endpoints.